jeanomorph/google-capstone-bellabeat/README.md

 * janitor for cleaning
 * ggplot2 for visualization

+**Files Included**

+This repository contains the .rmd file, .html file, and the .nb.html file.

 **Disclaimer:**

 While I wrote the analysis, cleaned the data, interpreted the results, and structured the case study myself, I used AI as a supporting tool for parts of this project.